Rubel7461/Wordpress-important-script/README.md

 }
 ```

-How to use the filter as a link to your sales items?
-This is pretty simple, you could place a menu link to your sales items pretty easily by simply adding the URL string to the end of your shop slug such as https://yourshop.com/products/?orderby=on_sale.
+#### How to use the filter as a link to your sales items?
+This is pretty simple, you could place a menu link to your sales items pretty easily by simply adding the URL string to the end of your shop slug such as
+<a href="https://yourshop.com/products/?orderby=on_sale" target="_blank">Click Me</a>.

-Wordpress Default User Create
+## Wordpress Default User Create

 ```php
 add_action( 'init', function () {